Wayzata 4th of July Celebrations

 Finally, there is the Fourth of July Boat Parade.
 The Fourth of July Boat Parade will start at 2:30 p.m., the parade will start north of Spirit Island on the west side of Wayzata Bay and end at the Broadway docks.
 The boat parade is a competition in which participants will be judged in the categories of best overall, most patriotic, and most original.
 Winners will have their photos posted on the City of Wayzata’s website.
 If you would like to participate in the boat parade you can register here.
 The deadline is Thursday, June 27th by 3:30 p.m.

 Celebrations such as these and other community activities are exactly why Wayzata is a great place to live, retire or vacation and why you should consider living at Meyer Place!
-Request more information about our Wayzata MN condos today by calling 952-294-2112Tags: homebuilder wayzata mn, lakefront new condos in wayzata mn, new luxury condominium project for sale in wayzata Minnesota
+Request more information about our Wayzata MN condos today by calling 952-294-2112Tags: homebuilder wayzata mn, lakefront new condos in wayzata mn, new luxury condominium project for lease in wayzata Minnesota

 This post was written by Meyer Place at Ferndale